CodePushGo/website/src/content/blog/en/how-to-add-dependencies-in-capacitor-plugins.md

 2.  **Configure Update Preferences**

-    Use the Capgo dashboard to set up deployment channels and preferences.
+    Use the CodePushGo dashboard to set up deployment channels and preferences.
 Both cloud-hosted and self-hosted configurations are supported.

 3.  **Add Update Logic**

     Add this code to your main plugin file to enable updates:

     ```typescript
-    import { Capgo } from '@capgo/capacitor-updater';
+    import { CodePushGo } from '@capgo/capacitor-updater';

-    // Initialize Capgo
+    // Initialize CodePushGo
-    const capgo = new Capgo({
+    const capgo = new CodePushGo({
       appId: 'YOUR_APP_ID',
       channel: 'production'
     });